 Clinical placements in a variety of university based and community agencies are available.
 Typically, these involve one year (10-20 hours per week) of supervised clinical activities, including assessment, therapy, consultation, and case conferences.
 Start and end times will be arranged directly with the sites and should be agreed upon in advance.
-Although the program does not have a set minimum number of clinical placement hours per year, most students will complete at least two clinical placements during their training, and thus will have a minimum of 1000 hours of supervised clinical experience prior to the predoctoral internship.
+Although the program does not have a set minimum number of clinical placement hours per year, most students will complete at least two external clinical placements during their training, plus their work at the Harris Center, and thus will have a minimum of 1000 hours of supervised clinical experience prior to the predoctoral internship.
 Students are expected to tailor their training to meet their career goals, and all students are required to meet program competency standards.
 Students with research interests may complete fewer hours in clinical placements.
 The selection of placements offers exposure to diverse clinical populations and professional settings.